Email Networking

 Send a plain text email

-sx email --to admin@example.com --subject "Deploy complete" --body "Build #1234 deployed to production."
+--body "Build v3.2.1 deployed to production."

 Send HTML email from file

-Queue emails for batch send
+Queue and batch send

-# Queue multiple emails
+# Queue emails for later

 # List queued emails

-# Flush queue (send all)
+# Flush (send all queued)

-# Clear queue without sending
+# Clear queue

-# Start the mail server in daemon mode
+Start the mail server (daemon mode)

-# Manage accounts
+# List accounts

 Security